crack666/paf2024/README.md

 ## Project Overview

-This application demonstrates the implementation of Domain-Driven Design patterns and concurrency concepts:
+This application demonstrates the implementation of Domain-Driven Design patterns and concurrency concepts.
+The project consists of a Java Spring Boot backend and a Vue.js frontend, integrated into a single repository:

 - **Task Management:** Create, update, complete, and track tasks
 - **Dependency Management:** Add dependencies between tasks with deadlock detection